namwonss/DA-Net/README.md

 ## Demo (Inference)

-After completing setups, you can run the inference using the command:
+After completing the settings, you can run the demo using the command:

 ```bash
 python demo.py